aeternity/aepp-sdk-python/docs/intro/tutorial02-contracts-deploy.rst

 Read the Contract from file and initialize
 ==========================================

-You can read the contract from the stored `.aes` file and use it to initilaize the contract instance.
+You can read the contract from the stored `.aes` file and use it to initialize the contract instance.
 If you have not provided the `internal_endpoint` or simple do not want to use the `dry-run` functionality you can disable it by passing `use-dry-run=False` to the `ContractNative` constructor.